The NRM is a system for identifying victims of human trafficking or modern slavery and ensuring they receive the appropriate support.

 Victim consent has to be given (for adults), in order for them to be entered into the NRM.
 Should the potential victim not give their consent to enter into the NRM, First Responders are still required to submit a Duty To Notify form (DTN).

 Since 29th August 2019, the NRM and DTN referral process for First Responders has now moved online.

 The new process will allow NRM referral or DTN submissions to be made by First Responders using a single online form, whether for an adult or child victim.
 However, an adult must still confirm their informed consent to enter the NRM.

 The new form can be accessed through the following link: https://www.modernslavery.gov.uk/start.

 The form can also be filled in offline prior to submission online.
 This paper form with amendable fields can be accessed here.

 **First Responders then still need to complete the online form - the potential victim will not be referred until they do.

 In the case of children, consent to the NRM is not required.
-All children must be referred to the NRM.

 The NRM was introduced in 2009 to meet the UK’s obligations under the Council of Europe Convention on Action against Trafficking in Human Beings.
 From 31st July 2015 the NRM was extended to all victims of modern slavery in England and Wales following the implementation of the Modern Slavery Act 2015.